Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory: SMEFT Framework

 This allows chirality-flipping interaction terms involving the third-generation quark doublet and right-handed up-type fields, notably the top-quark Yukawa interaction.
 The following three additional dimension-6 operators in the SMEFT are now allowed:~\footnote{The analogous operator $[\Op{u H }]^{\sss 33} = \Op{t H }$ is already included in the set of Yukawa operators listed in Eq.~(\ref{eq:flavunivops}).}

 The flavour-universality conditions on operators in the $\psi^2 H ^2D$, $\bar{L}L\bar{L}L$, $\bar{R}R\bar{R}R$ and $\bar{L}L\bar{R}R$ classes that contain $q$ or $u$ are also relaxed.
 Schematically,

 where $\mathcal{K}^\mu$ is a combination of other fields.
-Here a choice must be made whether to split the degrees of freedom into a fully-universal operator that preserves the full flavour symmetry or an operator that respects only the reduced symmetry SU(2)$^2\times $SU(3)$^3$, in addition to the new third-generation operator, as highlighted in red in \eqref{eq:c_univ}.
+Here a choice must be made in the second line of Eq.~\ref{eq:c_univ} whether to split the degrees of freedom into a fully-universal operator that preserves the full flavour symmetry or an operator that respects only the reduced symmetry SU(2)$^2\times $SU(3)$^3$, corresponding to keeping or removing the index in red, respectively.
 The two are related by a basis rotation.
 We adopt the second option, since it better separates the degrees of freedom that affect only top measurements from the rest.
 The $\psi^2 H ^2D$ class grows to

 where $Q$ denotes here the third-generation quark doublet.
 Four-fermion operators are split generically into `four-light', `two-heavy-two-light' and `four-heavy' flavour components, where `light' and `heavy' denote the first two and the third generations, respectively.
 The four-light degrees of freedom are the same as the four-fermion operators of the SU(3)$^5$ scenario, except that they are flavour-universal over three generations for $d$, $l$ and $e$, and only the first two generations for $q$ and $u$.
 The classification of the additional four-fermion operators under this generalisation is slightly more involved, due to the permutation symmetries on the flavour indices as well as the equivalence of certain degrees of freedom via Fierz identities.
 This is discussed in Ref.~\cite{AguilarSaavedra:2018nen}, where a `dim6top' basis is chosen for the operators involving top fields with LHC top physics observables in mind.
 The new operators are shown in Table~\ref{tab:4F_SU2_2_SU3_3} with their definitions in terms of the Warsaw basis coefficients.